 Defenses to the Crime of Assault

-Depending on the circumstances surrounding your charges of assault, your San Diego criminal defense attorney may be able to use one of the following defenses on your behalf:
+Depending on the circumstances surrounding your charges of assault, your defense attorney may be able to use one of the following defenses on your behalf:

 - There was no intent on your part to inflict violence or force.
 Perhaps you don’t even have the ability to inflict force on the alleged victim because you physically don’t have the strength, or are too ill.
 Or, perhaps you are involved in a bar brawl.
 You are pulled away by your friends, and from across the room you are still swinging your fists.
 Since you could not have actually connected with the other person, you could not be guilty of assault.

 - You were defending yourself or another person.
-You had a reasonable belief that you or another person was in imminent danger of bodily injury, you believed the use of force was the only way to defend against that danger, and you used no more force than necessary.
+If you had a reasonable belief that you or another person was in imminent danger of bodily injury, you believed the use of force was the only way to defend against that danger, and you used no more force than necessary.

 - You did not act in a willful manner.
 Perhaps in your situation your actions were misinterpreted by the other person, or your actions were totally accidental.
 Perhaps the alleged victim misinterpreted your actions.
-If any of these are true in your case your San Diego criminal defense attorney will work hard to make sure the prosecutor gets the entire story.
+If any of these are true in your case, an attorney at Law Office of Vikas Bajaj, APC will work hard to make sure the prosecutor gets the entire story.

 - You are innocent and/or were falsely accused.
 It is far too easy for a person to claim assault, since, under California law, you don’t actually have to touch him or her to be charged with assault.
 Your attorney will gather all the necessary evidence, interviewing potential witnesses to ensure the truth is revealed.